 In the coming months, we are looking forward to working with Buffalo Food Equity Network members to find ways to lift up these stories to facilitate change in the WNY food system.
 Our efforts are grounded in the belief that radical transformation in systems and structures is necessary for communities most impacted by food systems injustices to thrive.

-Support from Food for the Spirit has allowed the Ag Pavilion’s founder and chair, Jaime Swygert, to execute a vision and create a space where Black and brown people could convene and gather community resources, historical education, access career information, and learn about food equity, justice, and policy-advocacy efforts.
+Food for the Spirit staff have supported the Ag Pavilion’s founder and chair, Jaime Swygert, in executing a vision where Black and brown people could convene and gather community resources, historical education, access career information, and learn about food equity, justice, and policy-advocacy efforts.

 2022 marked the festival’s return to in-person celebration, after some virtual holdings due the pandemic.
 In 2020 and 2021, even while the festival was virtual, Buffalo Food Equity Network members continued to support the Pavilion; members held plant seedling giveaways and curated exhibits to commemorate the Juneteenth holiday.
 This support enabled the Juneteenth Ag Pavilion to continue distributing information and resources during the COVID-19 pandemic.